-Illinois trooper shot in East St. Louis executing warrant
+Illinois trooper serving warrant dies from gunshot wounds

 “Please keep them in your thoughts and prayers during this dangerous, active situation in East St. Louis and every day,” he said.

+U.S. attorney for the Southern District of Illinois Steve Weinhoeft says the area where the shooting of Hopkins occurred is “particularly dangerous.”

+“He (Hopkins) was trying to make that community safer for every man, woman and child,” Weinhoeft said.

-The shooting Friday, was the second of an Illinois State trooper this month.
+The shooting Friday, was the latest of law enforcement officers while attempting to serve a warrant, and the second of an Illinois State trooper this month.

 A suburban Chicago man has been charged with attempted murder for shooting and wounding an Illinois state trooper who was serving a warrant at the man’s home.

 The wounded trooper was with other officers attempting to serve the warrant Aug.
-15 at the home of Volodymyr Dragan , 43, of Wheeling when someone inside fired shots, striking a trooper in the arm.
+15 at the home of Volodymyr Dragan, 43, of Wheeling when someone inside fired shots, striking a trooper in the arm.
 Dragan is being held without bond.

 The officer was taken to a nearby hospital with injuries that weren’t life-threatening.